JasonDai1219/DSC-106-Project-3/README.md

 Our team's division of labor and time investment were as follows:

--Jason Dai
+- Jason Dai

--Yuhe Tian
+- Yuhe Tian

--Jiangqi Wu
+- Jiangqi Wu